Grant Application FAQs

 - Collaboration between engineering and clinical disciplines

-For any further questions about our grants procedures, please contact georgia@bowelresearchuk.org.
+For any further questions about our grants procedures, please contact: research@bowelresearchuk.org.